WELCOME TO WALLINGFORD MUSEUM

 - where history comes to life! -

-Other future events are:-
+Future events are:-

-Additional exhibition opens at Museum
+Additional exhibition at Museum

 "POW Sketchbook - Will Wilder's original 1942-45 drawings of life in a Japanese prison camp"